Please bookmark this website so you can easily return to The River.

 AT THE RIVER LANDING

-LOCKED UP is the title of my latest painting, thanks to friend Jeff Truitt's suggestion.
-In duck hunting parlance, the ducks' wings are locked up to land in those small unfrozen puddles and the ice has locked up the hunting blind.
+LOCKED UP - In duck hunting parlance, the ducks' wings are locked up to land in those small unfrozen puddles and the ice has locked up the hunting blind.
 The inspiration for this scene comes from bald cypress-studded Reelfoot Lake in northwestern Tennessee, created by a massive earthquake in 1811-12.
 Go if you can.
-It's much warmer this time of year.
+Waterfowl abound, especially in winter.
+See the bald eagles, too.
+The painting is on display at Cross Creek Sporting Clays, Palmyra, TN.

-An original 5"x7" matted watercolor pencil sketch ($75 value) will be included with your purchase of any original painting shown on our website.
-Offer ends Dec.
-31, 2024.
+An original 5"x7" matted watercolor sketch ($75 value) will be included with your purchase of any original painting shown on our website.

 One of my favorite places to find wildlife and landscape subjects is Land Between The Lakes National Recreational Area (LBL) between Kentucky and Barkley Lakes.